© 2026 New Hampshire Public Radio

 Republican state lawmakers pushed forward open enrollment legislation Thursday, preventing Democrats from defeating it by replacing two of the Democratic lawmakers on the negotiating committee hours before the deadline.
 But Gov. Kelly Ayotte has indicated she may not sign the bill if it reaches her.

-House Bill 751, opposed by many public education leaders, would allow New Hampshire students to go to any public school in the state and take their state education aid with them.
+House Bill 751, opposed by many public education leaders, would allow New Hampshire students to go to any public school in the state and take their state education aid and local tax dollars with them.

 The legislation needed the unanimous support of a special legislative committee this week to remain viable.
 When the committee’s two Democrats voted against it Thursday, House and Senate Republican leadership replaced them with members of their own party who supported it.